 If you are sharing the RACF database, you must convert the templates from the system with the highest level of RACF.
-See sections 5.2.4.1, "Sharing RACF Databases with Another VM System" on page 15 and 5.2.4.2, "Sharing RACF Databases with an z/OS System" on page 15 for information on highest levels of RACF.
+See sections 5.2.5.1, "Sharing RACF Databases with Another VM System" on page 15 and 5.2.5.2, "Sharing RACF

+Databases with a z/OS System" on page 16 for information on highest levels of RACF.

 To convert the database templates from a VM system use the following instructions.
-(To convert the database templates from an z/OS system, see z/VM: RACF Security Server System Programmer's Guide.)
+(To convert the database templates from a z/OS system, see z/VM: RACF Security Server System Programmer's Guide.)